Voices of Change

 Elkins, West Virginia

-Elkins serves as a gateway to the, nearly, one-million acre Monongahela National Forest.
+Elkins serves as another gateway to the, nearly, one-million acre Monongahela National Forest.
 Elkins is a charming community offering residents and visitors a unique opportunity to experience a wealth of outdoor recreation activities, as well as a diversity of arts, entertainment, and heritage attractions.
 Downtown Elkins is home to a number of unique shops, diverse dining, arts and theater.
 Davis and Elkins College provides a cultural backdrop and is the home to the Augusta Heritage Center.
 The Mountain State Forest Festival has been held in early October every year since 1934.

 Berkeley Springs, West Virginia